-Sitting room with stone floor to ceiling fireplace with wood burning stove - logs supplied.
+Sitting room with stone floor to ceiling fireplace with wood burning stove - unlimited logs supplied.
 Smart TV, portable DVD player, and a good selection of games and books.

 Kitchen is well-equipped in shaker style, with solid oak worktops and Belfast sink, dishwasher, microwave, Smeg double oven, induction hob and retro fridge/freezer.
 Large farmhouse style table with plenty of seating.
 Open views over to the Holy Island of Lindisfarne.
 A Miele washing machine and separate Miele dryer are provided in a cupboard off the hallway.

 Bedroom three with single bed and views of the garden and countryside beyond.